OpenBMB/ChatDev/README.md

 ## 🤗 Share Your Software!

 **Code**: We are enthusiastic about your interest in participating in our open-source project.
-If you come across any problems, don't hesitate to report them, or if you have any improvements to suggest, please submit pull requests.
-Feel free to [contact us](https://github.com/OpenBMB/ChatDev#-contact) if you have any inquiries or if you're prepared to share your work with us by creating a pull request!
-Your contributions are highly valued.Please let me know if there's anything else you need assistance with!
+If you come across any problems, don't hesitate to report them.
+Feel free to create a pull request if you have any inquiries or if you are prepared to share your work with us!
+Your contributions are highly valued.
+Please let me know if there's anything else you need assistance!

 **Company**: Creating your own customized "ChatDev Company" is a breeze.
 This personalized setup involves three simple configuration JSON files.
 Check out the example provided in the ``CompanyConfig/Default`` directory.
 For detailed instructions on customization, refer to our [Wiki](wiki.md).